 "There aren't too many places where mixed groups of folks are in the same place together and have the level of trust and rapport to talk directly and honestly about hard topics," says Matt McDermott, a lead organizer.
 "Sitting around the table to get to know people different from you is energizing and educational for a lot of our folks.
 As much as folks might like to say they're people of the world when you get down to it, there are a lot of Christians who have never gone to a Synagogue, or Mosque or black church."

 Empowerment through Education

 The Connecticut Women's and Education Legal Fund advances women's rights through policy advocacy, research, and legal education.
 The organization provides hundreds of New Haven area individuals with free legal information on a variety of issues including custody, immigration, and domestic violence.

 "These cases can be extremely confusing and stressful," says Executive Director Kate Farrar.
 "Our volunteers and staff are making sure the women we serve are aware of their rights."

 Women who need legal representation are referred by CWEALF to a network of attorneys who provide pro-bono services or adjust their fees based on the income of the client.
 CWEALF also provides bilingual services in the offices of Junta for Progressive Action.

-Christian Community Action – received a grant from The Community Fund for Women and Girls to provide advocacy training and mentoring for young women poised to take on leadership of the Mothers For Justice program advocating for low income women and their families.
+Christian Community Action – received a grant from The Community Fund for Women and Girls to provide advocacy training and mentoring for young women poised to take on the leadership of the Mothers For Justice program advocating for low-income women and their families.

 © The Community Foundation for Greater New Haven